mouzong/infra-101/cka-kodekloud/README.md

 ### Viewing Certificates Details

-`openssl -x509 in cert.pem -text -noout` : [cluster cert detail view tools](https://github.com/mmumshad/kubernetes-the-hard-way/tree/master/tools)
+`openssl x509 in cert.pem -text -noout` : [cluster cert detail view tools](https://github.com/mmumshad/kubernetes-the-hard-way/tree/master/tools)

+In case your cluster commands are no longer working uses the `crictl ps -a`, then `crictl logs <container-id>`tool to investigate the containers in the pods.